THE SANTA MONICA MOUNTAINS

 UNINCORPORATED SANTA MONICA MOUNTAINS

 The sparsely-inhabited and unincorporated part of the Santa Monica Mountains is home to the youngest population in the region.
 It includes some of the most attractive natural areas including Zuma/Tracas Canyon, Malibu Creek State Park, Cold Creek Canyon Preserve, Tuna Canyon Park, Pt.
 Mugu and Leo Carrillo State Park, the latter a beachside area named after the famous actor, vaudevillian and conservationist.
 The population of under 10,000 residents is 83% white (mostly German, English, Persian and Canadian), 6% Latino and 6% Asian.
+There are several villages within the area, including Cornell,

 The name Topanga was given to the area by the Tongva and means "a place above."
 It was the western edge of their homeland.
 Topanga Creek, which runs through Topanga Canyon, is the third largest watershed entering the Santa Monica Bay.
 During the 1960s, Topanga Canyon became a destination for many hippies and musicians.
 The Topanga Corral featured Topanga then-local acts like Canned Heat, Spirit, Little Feat, Spanky and Our Gang, Taj Mahal, Emmylou Harris, Windance, Neil Young, Geronimo Black and many others.
 The venue is rumored to be the inspiration of The Doors' "Roadhouse Blues."
 It later burned down and was rebuilt, hosting many local punk bands.
 In 1986, it burned down again.
 In that show, Boy Meets World, there was a character named Topanga played by actress Danielle Fishel.
 Today Topanga's population is 88% white (mostly English, German and Canadian), 5% Latino and 4% Asian.